usnews/dari/docs/documentation/models.md

 In order to query an object by one of its fields the fields must be marked with the `@Index` annotation.
-This lets Dari know that these fields can be queried againts.
+This lets Dari know that these fields can be queried against.
 Without this annotation Dari will not allow queries against a field.

 <div class="alert alert-block">
     <strong>Performance Tip:</strong>